aws/aws-nitro-enclaves-with-k8s/README.md

 kubectl apply -f hello_deployment.yaml
 ```

-These deployment steps above could be shortened by using a single command:
+All the steps above (preinitialization, deployment spec generation and application deployment) can also be done through a single command:
 ```
 nectl run --image hello
 ```